dajat/ws-updates/README.md

 <img src="https://imgur.com/j3UYBru.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You'll have the option to synchronize (or download) from another windows server update service server, if you have one available.
-In this case, we can choose, synchronize from microsoft update.
+You'll have the option to synchronize (or download) from another Windows server update if you have one available.
+In this case, we can choose and synchronize from Microsoft update.
 Click next on the next few selects and choose configurations as needed.
 </p>
 <br />
 <h2>Windows Server Configuration Wizard (cont.)</h2>